ojalaw/Formula_One_Quiz/README.md

 ### Imagery

 I used minimal imagery for my site with the intention to keep it as simplistic as possible.
-Alos, to really optimise the site with imagery, i would need to use Official F1 imagery which would breach copyright.
+Also, to really optimise the site with imagery, i would need to use Official F1 imagery which would breach copyright.
 Images used can be found in the credits.

 ### Wireframes